tymyrddin/purple/source/docs/audits/iso27001/flag.md

 - Continuous improvement occurred (not just maintained status quo)
 - Organisation evolved appropriately with changing risks
 - Surveillance findings were addressed effectively

+The recertification question is not "do we still have the controls?"
+It is: "has our understanding of these controls improved?"
+Three years of operation produces evidence no initial risk assessment can generate: which controls actually reduced the incidents they were designed to prevent, which assumptions about the threat environment turned out to be wrong, and which gaps between documented practice and observed behaviour proved significant.
+Demonstrating that evidence is what recertification is for.

 Cost: Similar to initial Stage 2 audit (€3.000-€10.000 typically)